Overview

 What you'll learn

-4. solve basic level calculations in bioprocess engineering.
+- Solve basic level calculations in bioprocess engineering

 Verified learners will have the added benefit of being able to:

-7. solve undergraduate engineering level calculations in bioprocess engineering.
+- Perform undergraduate engineering level calculations in bioprocess engineering

 Over 25 employees of Zymergen participated in the online course "Industrial Biotechnology" offered by TU Delft.
 This resulted in increased understanding of microbial physiology and fermentation technology and how to scale up bioproduction processes.
 Through this course, the quality of our R&D work will further improve and timelines for commercialization of bioprocesses will be shortened - Stefan de Kok, Director Fermentation - Zymergen